What is The Adolescent Care Team?

 Is Doctor Hipke an Adolescent Psychiatrist?

 No*.
 Teens who have seen psychiatry services often complain they 'just get their pills' and stay about 4-5 minutes.
-When they seek psychology services, they often complain they never get to see the same counselor or have to 'skype' to talk with someone!
+When they seek psychology services, they often complain they never get to see the same adolescent counselor or have to 'skype' to talk with someone!
 Many have told me they 'play games' for an hour with a therapist and go home with no help.
 The relationship is never developed and so teens rarely get honest.

 Dr Hipke's total teenager approach allow for teens to have a board certified doctor care for their entire health.
 He often comments that teen's hearts and lungs are great but they will be unhealthy because of poor decisions from the brain.
-So he actuallys talks with teens for up to an hour at each visit...develops a teen advisor relationship with them...empowers them to take good care of themselves.
+So he actuallys talks with teens for up to an hour at each visit...develops a teen advisor relationship with them...and empowers them to take good care of themselves.
 Medications can be used to help that process but never substitute for teaching Life Skills to live well.

 *Dr. Hipke is glad he's not a psychiatrist.
 Total teen and tween care from a dedicated physician is where the most impact can be made on growing kids.